Michael-Nyawade/book-library/README.md

-# 📚 BookFinder
+# 📚 Book Library

-BookFinder is a simple web app that lets users search for books and view details using the **Open Library API**.
+Book Library is a simple web app that lets users search for books and view details using the **Open Library API**.
 It’s part of my **Frontend Development Capstone Project**, built to practice working with APIs, React components, and responsive design.

 ## 🚀 Features